wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-Kumari, et al.            Expires July 15, 2015                 [Page 3]
+Kumari, et al.          Expires December 27, 2015               [Page 3]

-Internet-Draft            DNS Multiple Answers              January 2015
+Internet-Draft            DNS Multiple Answers                 June 2015

    1. Additional records MUST only be included when the primary name is DNSSEC secured.

-   2. Additional records MUST only be served over TCP connections.
+   2. Additional records MUST only be served over TCP connections, or when DNS Cookies [ToDo: Ref] are in use.
 This is to mitigate Denial of Service reflection attacks.[1]

    3. Additional records MUST be leaf records at the same node in the DNS tree[2]